cogentcore/lab/docs/content/physics.md

 The basic element is a _body_, which is a rigid physical entity with a specific shape, mass, position and orientation.
 Call [[doc:physics.World]] `NewBody` to create a new one.
 There are (currently) only standard geometric [[#shapes]] available (arbitrary triangular meshes and soft bodies could be supported as needed in the future, based on existing newton-physics code).

 By itself, a body is static.
-To make a body that is subject to forces and can be connected to other bodies via [[#joints]], use `NewDynamic`, which creates and additional set of data to implement the dynamic equations of the physics solver.
-The initial position and orientation of the body can be restored via the `InitState` method.
+To make a body that is subject to forces and can be connected to other bodies via [[#joints]], use `NewDynamic`, which creates an additional set of data to implement the dynamic equations of the physics solver.
+The initial position and orientation of a dynamic body can be restored via the `InitState` method.

 To optimize the collision detection computation, it is important to organize bodies into `World` and `Group` elements:

 * World: Use different world indexes for separate collections of bodies that only interact amongst themselves, and global bodies that have a -1 index.
 By default everything goes in world = 0.
+See [[#parallel worlds]] for more info.

-* Group: typically just use -1 for all static bodies (non-dynamic), which can interact with any dynamic body, but not with any other static body.
-And use 1 for all dynamic bodies, which can interact with each-other and static bodies.
+* Group: by default this is set to -1 for all static bodies (non-dynamic), which can interact with any dynamic body, but not with any other static body, and to 1 for all dynamic bodies, which can interact with each other and static bodies.
+To make dynamic bodies that don't interact, assign them increasing group numbers.

-There is a special constraint where the parent and child on a same joint do not collide, as this often happens and would lead to weird behavior.
+There is also a special constraint where the parent and child on a same joint do not collide, as this often happens and would lead to weird behavior.

+There is also an `Object` index for each body, that is used for external manipulation and control purposes, but does not affect collision or physics.

 ## Shapes